-Our 10 day trip to Italy included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
+I spent 10 days travelling Italy with my mom and stepdad.
+The trip included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
 This post covers our second day of three days in Cinque Terre.

 Waking up in Manarola, we made the most of the early morning, pre-crowded town and went for a walk.
-From our apartment, we headed back to the main (only?) road through town and headed up the hill towards the church.
-From there, near a wooden railing, we started the walk through the vineyards, which wraps along the north end of the town and down to the cemetary.
+From our apartment, we walked the main (only?) road through town and headed up the hill towards the church.
+From there, near a wooden railing, we started the walk through the vineyards, which wraps along the north end of the town and down to the cemetery.

-It threatened to rain, but it held off long enough for us to make our way along the vineyards and down to the cemetery and then back into town near the harbour without getting too wet.
-The walk has fabulous views looking down on the town and gives a very different perspective of the town than from street level.
+It threatened to rain, but it held off long enough for us to finish the trail and make it back into town near the harbour without getting too wet.
+I highly recommend the walk since it has fabulous views looking down on the town and gives a very different perspective of the town than you get from street level.

 By the time we returned to our room, it was raining pretty heavily and we were hungry!
 Trying to wait out the rain, we ate again at Aristide, having a lovely (and dry) breakfast indoors.
 The cafe, located very close to the tunnel entrance into the town from the train station, was packed full of tourists trying to escape the rain.
 After some serious ‘hovering’, we managed to get a table for two, for the three of us.
 With all of our luggage, it was very tight!